eeeds/data-engineering-camp-project/README.md

 ```

 ## Local
+## Insertion trough docker.
+I'll create a script that upload the data in postgres (this postgres db will be created using docker)
 ### Docker-compose
 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.